bluewhalebook/bluewhalebook/_posts/2015-03-18-free-preview.md

 The authors have been running Docker *in production for a year* and a half and can *now pass on some of that valuable experience to you*.

-In these chaptes you'll learn a little about Docker's history, what a container is and is not, how Docker is different from other solutions, and why it might be a good fit for you.
+In these chapters you'll learn a little about Docker's history, what a container is and is not, how Docker is different from other solutions, and why it might be a good fit for you.
 By the time you're finished with the free preview, you'll have Docker installed and running on your development system.